Putting Your Own PA System Together

 - It has to be easy to operate for the end-user.
 If it is a touring system, that also means it must be easy to transport, set up, and take down.

 A touring system is also likely to encounter variations in venue-size and layout, and may also require flexibility in monitor capacity or other areas.
-For this it will help if some degree of modularity is incorporated in the design: maintain at least brand-consistency in key components like amplifiers and loudspeakers, so that adding or interchanging them is straightforward and has no significant effect on level - you don't want one amplifier to require different gain or controller settings from others - or tonality.
+For this it will help if some degree of modularity is incorporated in the design: maintain at least brand-consistency in key components like amplifiers and loudspeakers, so that adding or interchanging them is straightforward and has no significant effect on level - you don't want one amplifier to require different gain or controller settings from others - or on tone.

 Having decided on what to get, there are a few points that will make life on the road much easier.